 YS: You’re right, when you can align those three things – the story, including the name; the software, the actual programme you teach; and the hardware, where the school is and what it offers physically – that’s very powerful.
 And it makes you unique.
 Marketing people always talk about a unique selling point, but I don’t know if that’s possible anymore.
 Two different schools might both have equally good faculties.
 But to be unique you have to combine those elements in a way no one else does.

 TI: Therein lies the challenge.
 Finally, let’s briefly touch on lifelong learners.
 I read recently that older generations often turn to physical learning spaces for the social component.
 They don’t necessarily need to learn more, so learning should be about enjoyment and curiosity.
 This could translate into social, informal spaces that drop the institutional idea.

 YS: Sure, and we also need to shift the frame of reference for what a school is.
 It’s no longer a milestone in your life, it’s an ongoing partner.
-When working with the Geneva Business School we used the analogy of a harbour, a place where you prepare your boat, then sail away on an adventure, and then at some point you come back.
+When working with the Geneva School of Business Administration we used the analogy of a harbour, a place where you prepare your boat, then sail away on an adventure, and then at some point you come back.
 That’s what a school should be.
 You’re there, you’re away, but you always have a docking point to come back to.
 That means the value proposition – and by definition the branding – of a school might be more like that of a selected business club or research lab.
 I teach several MBAs in Europe and I often go to campuses on Saturdays.
 It’s depressing.
 You arrive there, away from the centre, to a closed campus where you can’t even find a sandwich.
 One room is open, packed with 40 students.
 If we agree that schools are places for ongoing education, can’t we also imagine spaces that are open 24/7?

 TI: Indeed, people going to classes outside of standard factory-model hours should have the same experience, the benefits of being in that physical space.
 The culture should be there 24/7.